PRich57/weather-dash/README.md

 The purpose of this Weather Dashboard is to provide the user with a free and easy-to-use weather application.
 The app will display the current weather and a 5-day forecast of any city the user would like to view.
 This web application was designed to maximize viewing comfort on both mobile and desktop browsers.

+View the 5 day forecast in any city, complete with average daily temperatures, high temperatures, wind speeds, and humidity.
+The easily-accessible search history list allows users to get updates on weather in cities they've recently viewed without the need of manually searching again.

 To visit the Weather Dashboard click [here!](https://prich57.github.io/weather-dashboard/)

 ## Installation